"It matters not what someone is born, but what they grow to be." -Albus Dumbledore

 Rules:

-1. With your partner, determine who will say something first and when (Example: Marc will “Say Something” after the second page has been read by both partners).
+1. With your partner, determine who will say something first and when (Example: Marc will “Say Something” after the second page has been read by both partners).2.
+When you say something, do one or more of the following:

 Make a prediction (I bet that…)